CAEAssistant-Group/Viscoelastic-Abaqus-model-for-the-analysis-of-composite-curing/README.md

-# Path-dependent-and-viscoelastic-Abaqus-models-for-the-analysis-of-composite-curing
+# Viscoelastic-Abaqus-model-for-the-analysis-of-composite-curing
-This project presents two innovative approaches for examining residual stresses in composites, induced by curing: an Abaqus viscoelastic model and a path-dependent Abaqus model.
-The implementation of these models is carried out in Abaqus CAE, utilizing multiple Fortran subroutines such as USDFLD, UMAT, HETVAL, UEXPAN, and DISP.
+This project presents an innovative approach for examining residual stresses in composites, induced by curing: an Abaqus viscoelastic model.
+The implementation of the model is carried out in Abaqus CAE, utilizing multiple Fortran subroutines such as USDFLD, UMAT, HETVAL, UEXPAN, and DISP.

 ![image](https://github.com/user-attachments/assets/2bd63acd-88a0-49f8-a800-74d349ce2e0d)